Egg-Free French Toast

 Dip both sides of each bread slice into the mixture.

 Melt butter on the griddle or skillet.
 Place bread on heated surface and cook each side to a light golden brown.

 Note: Depending on the size and thickness of your bread, you may be able to make 1 or 2 more slices of French toast with the amount of milk mixture this makes.

 You won't even miss the egg.
+It looks and tastes like regular French toast.
 Give it a try.